devnull-cz/c-prog-lang/modules/why-does-it-work-1.md

 Before I begin, let me give you more information:

 - it depends on a system and its version, and a compiler and its version
-	- you can try `clang` compiler later on the same machine and you will see the disassembled output is different from what gcc does.
+	- you can also try the `clang` compiler later on the same machine
 - will be using gcc which default to 64 bit binaries on u-pl3.ms.mff.cuni.cz system
 - 64 bit binaries on x86 use [X86-64 ABI](https://en.wikipedia.org/wiki/X86-64)